01-edu/public/subjects/ascii-art.en.md

 - Your project must be written in **Go**.
 - The code must respect the **good practices**.
 - It is recommended that the code should present a **test file**.
-- It will be given a `banner` file with a specific graphical template representation of ascii letters and numbers.
+- It will be given a `banner` file with a specific graphical template representation of ASCII.

 ### Usage